This is episode thirteen of Git Good, Season Two.

 The elegance of the approach is that it shifts the question from "do you have a key?" to "can you prove who you are?"
 The first question requires setup, maintenance, and expertise.
 The second requires logging into an account you already have.
 Sigstore is already widely adopted for signing container images and software packages.
 Applying the same model to Git commits would eliminate the friction that keeps ninety percent of developers from signing anything.

 But it would also mean trusting identity providers.
 Your Git identity would be anchored to a Google account or a GitHub account or a Microsoft account.
 For the kernel community, where independence from any single corporation is a core value, that trade-off might be unacceptable.
-For the other hundred million developers who already log into GitHub every day, it might be exactly right.
+For the tens of millions of developers who already log into GitHub every day, it might be exactly right.

 The AI thread makes this even more complicated.
 When an AI coding assistant generates a commit, whose identity goes on it?
 The developer who prompted the AI?
 The AI provider?
 A bot account?
 If a signed commit means "I vouch for this code," what does it mean when the person signing it did not write the code and may not have read it carefully?
 The identity model was built for a world where people wrote code.
 In a world where machines write code and people review it, maybe review it, the meaning of identity in a commit is changing faster than the tools can keep up.

 There is a gap in Git that has been there since two thousand five.
 On one side, you have a tool that stores identity as two lines of plain text, trusting whoever fills them in.
-On the other side, you have a world of one hundred million developers, automated pipelines, AI agents, and nation-state attackers.
+On the other side, you have a world of tens of millions of developers, automated pipelines, AI agents, and nation-state attackers.
 The gap between those two realities has been growing for twenty years, and it is not getting smaller.

 The Linux kernel closed the gap with a web of trust that costs enormous human effort to maintain.
 GitHub tried to close it with "Verified" badges and vigilant mode, but the opt-in design means the gap persists for the ninety percent who never set up signing.
 Sigstore offers a path that might work for the majority, but it trades one kind of trust for another.
 And the XZ attack showed what happens when someone decides to walk through the gap deliberately, patiently, over the course of two and a half years, building exactly the kind of social trust that Git relies on.

-Episode thirty-three told you about the secrets hiding in Git's history.
-Episode thirty-four told you about who gets blamed when something goes wrong.
+Episode eleven told you about the secrets hiding in Git's history.
+Episode twelve told you about who gets blamed when something goes wrong.
 This episode is about a more fundamental question.
 When a commit says it was written by a certain person, should you believe it?

 Right now, for most of the world's code, the honest answer is that you do not know.
 You trust.
 You assume.
 You look at the name and the profile picture and the history of contributions and you make a judgment.
 The same kind of judgment that the XZ Utils community made about a developer named Jia Tan, who showed up, did good work, earned trust, and then used that trust to plant a backdoor that almost broke the internet.